Connect with us

 The project will be completed in 36 months.
 PHOTO | COURTESY

-The multi-billion-shilling deal, which further cements the dominance of Chinese firms in the Kenyan infrastructure development scene, will involve construction of Lamu-Ijara-Garissa road and related spur roads into all weather gravel standard.
+The multi-billion-shilling deal, which further cements the dominance of Chinese firms in the Kenyan infrastructure development scene, will involve the construction of Lamu-Ijara-Garissa road and related spur roads into all-weather gravel standard.

-According to Kenya National Highways Authority (KeNHA), the project will be built in three stages, namely 257km Lamu-Ijara-Garissa section; 113km Hindi-Bodhei-Basuba-Kiunga section; and 83km Ijara-Hulugho Road, at a cost of Sh17.9 billion.
+According to Kenya National Highways Authority (KeNHA), the project will be built in three stages, namely 257km Lamu-Ijara-Garissa section; 113km Hindi-Bodhei-Basuba-Kiunga section; and 83km Ijara-Hulugho Road, for Sh17.9 billion.

 “The 453-kilometre project will be implemented at a cost of Sh17.9 billion, and will take 36 months to construct,” the roads agency said on Monday after signing the deal with CCCC.